elixirschool/elixirschool/en/lessons/libraries/distillery.md

 ### Getting started/installation

-To add Distillery to your project, add it as a depdency to your `mix.exs` file. *Note* - if you are working on an umbrella app this should be in the mix.exs in the root of your project
+To add Distillery to your project, add it as a dependency to your `mix.exs` file. *Note* - if you are working on an umbrella app this should be in the mix.exs in the root of your project

 ```
 defp deps do